dojo/site/content/blog/en/building-dojo-app.md

 });
 ```

-The `SlidePan` widget from `@dojo/widgets` is pretty cool.
-You can place it at various places on the page and set it the `open` property to `true` or `false`.
+The `SlidePane` widget is pretty cool.
+You can place it at various places on the page and toggle the `open` property to `true` or `false`.
 No need to overcomplicate it here.

 ## Build It